‘Tonight is the final night’: Elton John says goodbye to over 50 years of touring with last show on his farewell tour - Local News 8

 (CNN) — The Rocket Man is retiring from the road.

-Elton John is set to perform Saturday night what he says will be the last show on the final tour of his career.
+Elton John performed what he says was the last show on the final tour of his career Saturday night.

-The iconic, award-winning musician will take the stage for purportedly the last time ever as a touring artist in Stockholm, Sweden, according to his website.
+The iconic, award-winning musician took the stage for purportedly the last time ever as a touring artist in Stockholm, Sweden, according to his website.

-In the caption for a video posted to his official Instagram, the British music legend wrote, “What a journey this tour has been and now we find ourselves at the end of it.
+In the caption for a video posted to his official Instagram Saturday, the British music legend wrote, “What a journey this tour has been and now we find ourselves at the end of it.
 Tonight is the final night.”

-The five-time Grammy winner’s “Farewell Yellow Brick Road tour” kicked off in 2018 and was originally meant to end in 2021, but was postponed due to the Covid-19 pandemic.
-The tour has been publicized as his last after more than five decades of touring.
+The five-time Grammy winner’s “Farewell Yellow Brick Road tour” kicked off in 2018 and was originally meant to end in 2021 but was postponed due to the Covid-19 pandemic.
+The tour has been publicized as his last after more than five decades on the road.

 The tour featured more than 300 shows and was attended by more than 6 million fans across the world, according to John’s Instagram video.
 The 76-year-old musician headlined the Glastonbury Festival as his final UK stop on his farewell tour.